 In the meantime, people have now been sharing Dobbs' home address in social media, which may provide a momentary schadenfreude, but is hardly a solution.

 Every institutional failure to intervene normalizes harassment, retaliation and violence, gives power to people who blame victims, and contributes to the devaluing women in our society.
 It’s not enough for good men to personally condemn misogyny and sexist behavior and walk away.
 Carelessness is what sustains women’s inequality and allows abusers to act with astounding entitlement.

-More articles in WMC Speech Project by Tag: Doxing, Rape and death threats, Sexism, Sexual harassment, Twitter
+More articles by Tag: Doxing, Rape and death threats, Sexism, Sexual harassment, Twitter